Plaisance of Antioch: Insular issues

-To bolster her rule, Plaisance decided to ally with the Ibelin family; in 1254 she married Balian, the eldest son of John of Arsuf and second cousin of her first husband, King Henry.
+Plaisance decided to ally with the Ibelin family to bolster her rule; in 1254, she married Balian, the eldest son of John of Arsuf and second cousin of her first husband, King Henry.
 Plaisance was 14 or 19 at the most and Balian 16.
 By the middle of 1255, they had separated.
 The queen appealed to Pope Alexander for an annulment, saying that she had separated from Balian before they received a papal dispensation for their marriage and alleging that Balian had seized her property and regency.
-Alexander then instructed the archbishop of Nicosia, Hugh of Fagiano, and the bishop of Famagusta, Stephen of Mezel, to investigate Plaisance's allegations and, if true, to see to it that Balian return government and property to Plaisance.
+Alexander then instructed Hugh of Fagiano and the bishop of Famagusta, Stephen of Mezel, to investigate Plaisance's allegations and, if true, to see to it that Balian return government and property to Plaisance.
 Balian stated that he and Plaisance had taken an oath to marry if they obtained a dispensation and that they had already married by the time Innocent IV, Alexander's predecessor, granted the dispensation.
 Plaisance then asserted that she had only sworn to marry Balian if her brother, Bohemond, agreed to the marriage.
 Bohemond, in fact, actively opposed the match.

 Plaisance appears to have made contact with the English court in 1255, soon after her separation from Balian of Arsuf.
 King Henry III of England intended to undertake a crusade to the Holy Land and Plaisance probably thought that he might become influential in the Latin East.
 In 1256, her envoys brought a proposal that she marry Henry's son Edmund and that her son marry Henry's daughter Beatrice.
 Nothing came out of this, probably because of the scheme to put Edmund on the Sicilian throne.